BlueJayRacing/xbeepocs/libraries/xbee_ansic_library/README.md

 Digi XBee ANSI C Library - Modified by Tanner Gladson
 ========================

-Turned into a CMake library for POSIX devices
+Converted into a CMake library for use exclusively with POSIX systems.

 =====